The Gluteus Maximus: More Than Just a "Butt Muscle"

 Anatomy of the Gluteus Maximus

 The gluteus maximus is the largest muscle in the human body, situated superficially in the buttocks.
-It originates from the posterior ilium (the iliac crest and posterior gluteal line), the sacrum, and the coccyx.
+Still, it originates from the posterior ilium (the iliac crest and posterior gluteal line), the sacrum, and the coccyx.
 Its fibers converge to insert primarily onto the gluteal tuberosity of the femur (thigh bone) and the iliotibial (IT) band, a thick band of fascia running along the lateral thigh.
-This wide origin and insertion provide a broad range of motion capabilities.
+But this wide origin and insertion provide a broad range of motion capabilities.
 The muscle's innervation comes from the inferior gluteal nerve, a branch of the sacral plexus (L5-S2).

 Primary Functions of the Gluteus Maximus